GoogleChrome/developer.chrome.com/site/en/blog/chrome-115-beta/index.md

 ### Deprecate mutation events

 Mutation Events, including `DOMSubtreeModified`, `DOMNodeInserted`, `DOMNodeRemoved`, `DOMNodeRemovedFromDocument`, `DOMNodeInsertedIntoDocument` were deprecated from [the specification](https://w3c.github.io/uievents/#legacy-event-types) in 2011, and were replaced in 2012 by the Mutation Observer API.
 Usage of the obsolete mutation events must be migrated to Mutation Observer before removal in Chrome 127 (July 20, 2024).

+Learn more about the [deprecation of mutation events](/blog/mutation-events-deprecation/).